Cebu (historical polity): Foundation

 According to Visayan folklore, Sri Lumay was a half-Tamil and half-Malay from Sumatra who settled in the Visayas, and had several sons.
 One of his sons was Sri Alho, who ruled a land known as Sialo which included the present-day towns of Carcar and Santander in the southern region of Cebu.
 Sri Ukob ruled a polity known as Nahalin in the north, which included the present-day towns of Consolacion, Liloan, Compostela, Danao, Carmen and Bantayan.
 He died in battle, fighting with the Muslim Moro pirates known as magalos (literally "destroyers of peace") from Mindanao.
 The islands they were in were collectively known as Pulua Kang Dayang or Kangdaya (literally "[the islands] which belong to Daya").

 Sri Lumay was noted for his strict policies in defending against Moro Muslim raiders and slavers from Mindanao.
 His use of scorched earth tactics to repel invaders gave rise to the name Kang Sri Lumayng Sugbu (literally "that of Sri Lumay's great fire") to the town, which was later shortened to Sugbu ("scorched earth").

 Cebuano and Visayan Raids

 Among the Chinese, especially during the Ming era, the people of Cebu and the surrounding groups from nearby islands (Including Butuan, Samar, Leyte, Negros, Panay, and Northern Mindanao) were grouped under the term of Visayans and are called Peshiye.

 The areas known as Pisheye were probably located in lowland coastal regions with minimal agricultural activity, a description that Cebu fits well.

 The Visayans were described to have invaded Eastern Taiwan and had raided Southern China, especially the city of Quanzhou, and towns of Shui'ao and Weito.

+Civics and Commerce

+The port-kingdom of Cebu was founded as early as the 10th Century, early Spanish-era contact descriptions show that it was a long, lineal, sea-side port-kingdom stretching up to 8 kilometers composed of 300 houses and buildings and at its center was a King's (Rajah's) Palace where the Rajah lives and an open square or plaza, in front of it.
+It is noted that there were no large temples, but had many wooded oratories.
+The scholar Wang Dayuan at 1350 published in the Daoyi Zhilüe, Zhifu Zhai Congshu edition as well as the book Zhinan Zhengfa (“The True Art of Pointing South) which had maritime logs compiled from 1471-1588 show a maritime shipping lane from the Kingdom of Manila to the Rajahnate of Cebu.